Home » Africa » Egypt Google Maps & Wiki

 Top of page

-Fast facts about Egypt
+Fast Facts about Egypt

 Are you traveling to Egypt?
 When you are on the way to explore foreign countries in Africa, it is always good to be aware of the nature of that specific nation and the surroundings, in this case: Northern Africa, bordering the Mediterranean Sea, between Libya and the Gaza Strip, and the Red Sea north of Sudan, and includes the Asian Sinai Peninsula.